-- Individuals who feel called to be involved in healing teams should be willing to pray and listen, in order to discern where God is leading them in this aspect of the Church's mission and ministry. - People involved in the healing ministry should be sufficiently self-aware to recognise their own spiritual, mental, emotional and physical needs for healing.
-A prayer life which acknowledges and is open to the healing love of Jesus Christ is essential, as is a willingness to recognise and seek healing for oneself, in order to be available as a channel of His grace. - Those seeking to be involved in this ministry need the support of others, through prayer and Christian fellowship, and to be willing to support the other team members in prayer.
+- Individuals who feel called to be involved in healing teams should be willing to pray and listen, in order to discern where God is leading them in this aspect of the Church's mission and ministry. - should be sufficiently self-aware to recognise their own spiritual, mental, emotional and physical needs for healing.
+A prayer life which acknowledges and is open to the healing love of Jesus Christ is essential, as is a willingness to recognise and seek healing for oneself, in order to be available as a channel of His grace. - Those seeking to be involved in this ministry need the support of others, through prayer and Christian fellowship, and willingness to support prayerfully the other team members.